jg-rp/liquid/docs/experimental_tags.md

-The tags described on this page are considered experimental and might change without warning and following semantic versioning.
+The tags described on this page are considered experimental and might change without warning and not follow semantic versioning.

 ## snippet